-Welcome to the Section for Biomolecular Sciences!
+Section for Biomolecular Sciences

-The section consists of four research units covering a wide range of fundamental protein biomolecular topics primarily investigated in a cellular context.
-You can read more about the research and the divisions here.
-The members of the section disseminate their knowledge through collaborations with industry, publications and contributions to a variety of courses ranging from basic biochemistry over medical bacteriology to advanced protein science and biological dynamics.
-Read more about the courses here.
+The Section for Biomolecular Sciences consists of four research units and a research center covering a wide range of fundamental protein biomolecular topics primarily investigated in a cellular context.
+Techniques include NMR spectroscopy, computational biology, protein design and sophisticated directed evolution selection systems.
+We disseminate our knowledge through collaborations with industry, publications, student projects and contributions to a variety of courses ranging from basic biochemistry over medical bacteriology to advanced protein science, structural biology and biological dynamics.

 The section has its main teaching competencies and obligations within biochemistry and protein chemistry to students of Biology, Biochemistry and Molecular Biomedicine at all levels.
 In addition, the section teaches aspects of molecular biology, microbiology and gene technology as well as molecular cell biology.